Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices: Main results

 Thus, whenever the collapsing directions dominate ($r = d$), the boundary bias is no worse than in the interior and can be markedly smaller.
 If at least one eigenvalue of $S$ stays bounded away from~$0$, the leading term reverts to the interior order $\OO(b)$.

-Overall, the estimator enjoys a form of boundary adaptivity: as $S$ becomes more ill-conditioned (its small eigenvalues and the Frobenius mass of $S^{\otimes 2}$ vanish), the leading coefficient $g(S)$ shrinks and the bias recedes accordingly.
-In contrast, classical symmetric kernels that ignore the positivity constraint typically allocate non-negligible mass outside the support, which yields a boundary bias that does not vanish with the sample size; see \citet[Section~2]{MR1293239}.
-A similar phenomenon occurs in nonparametric kernel regression; see, e.g., \citet{MR1193323}. \end{remark}
+Overall, the estimator enjoys a form of boundary adaptivity: along approaches to the boundary for which the Frobenius mass of $S^{\otimes 2}$ vanishes, the leading coefficient $g(S)$ shrinks and the bias recedes accordingly.
+In contrast, classical symmetric kernels that ignore the positivity constraint typically allocate non-negligible mass outside the support, which yields a boundary bias that does not vanish with the sample size; see \citet[Section~2]{MR1293239}. \end{remark}

-\begin{remark}[Boundary behavior of the variance] Although $\smash{\hat{f}^{\,\mathrm{W}}_{n,b}}$ enjoys reduced bias near the boundary, this benefit entails a compensating rise in variance.
+\begin{remark}[Boundary behavior of the variance] Although $\smash{\hat{f}_{n,b}^{\,\mathrm{W}}}$ enjoys reduced bias near the boundary, this benefit entails a compensating rise in variance.
 This phenomenon is a direct consequence of the adaptive mechanism of the Wishart kernel on $\mathcal{S}_{++}^d$.
 To avoid the spill-over that plagues symmetric kernels, the kernel reshapes according to the evaluation point $S$, allocating all its mass inside the cone.
 As $S$ drifts toward $\partial\mathcal{S}_{++}^d$ (i.e., as some eigenvalues of $S$ vanish), the kernel becomes increasingly skewed and sharply concentrated in the cone-admissible directions.
 This necessary adaptation keeps the bias small, but by creating a more ``peaked'' local window it effectively reduces the number of observations that contribute at $S$, thereby increasing sampling variability.

 Formally, from the proof of Theorem~\ref{thm:MSE}, one has